Luk446/Stat_project_2450027/README.md

 Python and Solidworks statistical analysis for university year 3 RnD module project.
 The aim of this project is to perform multiple statistical analysis on a medical prosthetic.

-The project is spli into two parts
+The project is split into two parts, which can be found in their relevant folder
 - Python data analysis using info derived from the paper
 - Solidworks 3d modelling
     - We use some python in this section too, utilising the visualisation power of python to describe material analysis